ChingWhee/tp/docs/DeveloperGuide.md

 1. Track pantry inventory and prevent overbuying or waste
 2. Store and manage recipes easily
-3. Maintain a dynamic shopping list based on actual needs

 Unlike traditional mobile or web apps, KitchenCTRL is fast, lightweight, and designed for keyboard-driven users who want maximum functionality without the clutter.